zed-industries/docs/configuration/configuring-zed.md

 What shell to use when opening a terminal.
 May take 3 values:

-1. Use the system's default terminal configuration (usually the pw ).
+1. Use the system's default terminal configuration (usually the pw file).
    ```json
    "shell": "system"
    ```